Your cart is currently empty!

 The art of gunsmithing goes back hundreds of years to the introduction of black powder in China around 1200 AD.
 From then up through the early 1900s, building firearms was a slow, painstaking process, and to this day still requires the smith to have vast knowledge in metal and woodworking.
 Today we’re going to dig into what gunsmithing tools you need to be a gunsmith, a real gunsmith, not just someone who puts a complete AR upper on a complete AR lower.

 To introduce this, I want to touch on my skills and qualifications.
-I am not certified gunsmith; however, I play one on Youtube from time to time.
+I am not a certified gunsmith; however, I play one on Youtube from time to time.
 I see myself as a garage tinkerer with the skills to reasonably use the big machines in my home shop, but I am by no means a true certified gunsmith.
 I have loads of books with excellent knowledge and much time behind my bench, and I find my work adequate for my needs.
 I hope I can pass some of that gun knowledge on to you and possibly get some of you interested in the dying art of gunsmithing.
 For the most part, tools will be an investment and cost you some coin, don’t skimp if you can avoid it.

 BENCH TOOLS